kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 same time transplanting the original value to a different header field.

-As an example, when a client sends an HTTP request carrying a priority of `urgency=-1` and the intermediary wants to instead associate `urgency=0; progressive=?1`, the intermediary would send a HTTP request that contains to the following two header fields to the backend server:
+As an example, when a client sends an HTTP request carrying a priority of `urgency=0` and the intermediary wants to instead associate `urgency=1; progressive=?1`, the intermediary would send a HTTP request that contains the following two header fields to the backend server:

 ~~~
-priority = urgency=0; progressive=?1
+priority = urgency=1; progressive=?1
-original-priority = urgency=-1
+original-priority = urgency=0
 ~~~

 # IANA Considerations